Enter the Palace and explore our gilded State Rooms with their priceless collections of portraits, tapestries and furniture.

 Glimpse into the lives of Palace staff over the centuries on the ‘Downstairs’ Tour.

-Find your way out of the Pleasure Gardens’ beautiful Marlborough Maze; two miles of yew trees in a design inspired by the history of Blenheim Palace.
+Find your way out of the Walled Gardens’ beautiful Marlborough Maze; two miles of yew trees inspired by the history of the Palace.

 Blenheim Art Foundation have unveiled a monumental interactive sculpture by Chinese artist Ai Weiwei which has gone on long-term view in our gardens.